MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-rich-activation.md

 Once activated, an app must retrieve its activation event arguments.
 In this example, an unpackaged app calls an AppLifecycle API to get the event args for the activation event.

 > [!NOTE]
-> Win32 apps typically get command-line arguments very early their WinMain method.
-Similarly, these apps should `AppInstance::GetActivatedEventArgs` in the same place where they previously would have used the supplied lpCmdLine parameter or GetCommandLineW.
+> Win32 apps typically get command-line arguments very early their `WinMain` method.
+Similarly, these apps should call [AppInstance.GetActivatedEventArgs](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs) in the same place where they previously would have used the supplied the `lpCmdLine` parameter or called `GetCommandLineW`.

 ```c++
 void RespondToActivation()